drghirlanda/alex/Docs/Roadmap.md

 Toward a release
 ----------------

-- Configurable timing tolerance in Parameters.csv (note in manual).
+- Configurable timing tolerance in Parameters.csv (+ note in manual).

 - Add section on steady state testing in manual, perhaps as an example.